I met Sylvia by a laughing stream

 While sighs of love enraptured in a swoon,

-Her naked skin slim silvered in faint light,
+Her naked skin sleek silvered in faint light,

 Cascading hair now rivulets of the moon;